Ecovillages in China: Buildings and Architecture

 Ecovillages may be built from scratch or use a combination of existing and new buildings.

 Some ecovillages in China rely on buildings from existing traditional rural villages.
 One example of this is the Southern Life community, which renovated multiple buildings to serve a new purpose, such as guest housing.
 For this strategy, older buildings need to be refurbished to improve living conditions.
-Renovating old buildings is considered to be highly environmentally friendly because there is no additional manufacturing, pouring cement, etc, which are all energy-intensive processes.
+Renovating old buildings is considered to be highly environmentally-friendly because there is no additional manufacturing, pouring cement, etc., which are all energy-intensive processes.
 Moreover, preserving traditional structures adds cultural value to the village.

 Other ecovillages in China are entirely built from the ground up.
 An example of this is the Huatao Ecovillage.
-In the case of the Huatao ecovillage, custom pre-manufactured panels were brought to the site to construct some buildings.
+In the case of the Huatao Ecovillage, custom pre-manufactured panels were brought to the site to construct some buildings.
 One advantage of constructing new buildings is that they can be built to efficiently conserve water and energy.
-The rationale behind new construction is that any additional environmental costs of construction are offset by sustainable characteristics of the building.
+The rationale behind new construction is that any additional environmental costs of construction are offset by the sustainable characteristics of the building.
 Additionally, new buildings may provide communal gathering and educational spaces, which is important for the goals of many ecovillages.
 This approach has also encountered criticism for being more expensive and disconnected from the minimalistic ethos of ecovillages.

 Another approach to ecovillage construction is to build new buildings using traditional methods.
 The Huangbaiyu village used this strategy and planned to construct 370 houses built from bricks made of earth and hay.
 The houses were planned to be south-facing, which is a common characteristic of houses in traditional Chinese villages meant to maximize heat capture during cold winter months.

 The recent emphasis on rural revitalization has renewed discussion about traditional building methods.
 Since traditional residential buildings were developed to meet the needs of people living in a specific climate using natural, locally-found materials, they present an important source of knowledge when developing sustainable buildings in ecovillages.
 One example of this is the Dai folk house, the traditional dwelling style of the Dai people.
 These houses are raised up on stilts (known as balustrade architecture) to avoid damage from floods, which are common in the area, and are designed to minimize indoor temperature during the day.
 Although researching such traditional techniques could provide helpful information to those trying to revitalize rural settlements and create ecovillages, pressure for ethnic minorities to urbanize and assimilate has contributed to a loss of traditional building knowledge.

 One example of sustainable building techniques based on traditional methods comes from the Sunshine Ecovillage.
 There, some houses are built from rammed earth, a building material made by compressing earth, gravel, lime, and other materials into firm bricks.
 This technique is traditional in the Yangshao and Longshan cultures.
-The properties of rammed earth make it well suited to absorb and retain heat during colder months.
+The properties of rammed earth make it well-suited to absorb and retain heat during colder months.